Flux GitOps with Kubernetes: Part 3 - Image Automation

 38

-# clusters/flux-demo/image-automation/image-update-automation.yaml
+# apps/demo-website/overlays/dev/image-update-automation.yaml

 apiVersion: image.toolkit.fluxcd.io/v1